Frequently Asked Questions

 For answers to some of the most frequently asked questions, see below.
 In some cases, it depends on which city you’re visiting and which tour you’d like to take but the most up to date information can always be found on the cities individual website – from which tours are offered when on the Tour Calendar to our private tour policies.

-As per the 1st of January 2020, local legislation requires our guides to charge an additional fee of €1,50.
+As of the 1st of January 2020, local legislation requires our guides to charge an additional fee of €1,50.
 An extra €0,05 transaction fee is charged, which adds up to €1,55 per person.
 For more info, check https://www.amsterdam.nl/en/municipal-taxes/entertainment-tax-boats-touring-cars/

 Local regulations determine that a tour group consists of no more than 15 people.
 On top of that, we want to maintain the quality of our tours and offer our guides full attention!